 D-tier: These Pokémon have generally poor stats or typing or are crippled by a bad ability or other severe weakness.
 These Pokémon offer little to a team, and should be avoided unless no other options are available, or a player desperately needs a Pokémon of a particular type for a difficult battle.
 Effective teams will generally not use these Pokémon, except in very specific, limited roles.

 E-tier: These Pokémon are prohibitively bad, having poor stats, typing, and movepools.
 They should be replaced as soon as possible, and players should avoid using them, even in situations where they have a type advantage.
 These Pokémon will not be found on effective Nuzlocke teams.

 That concludes our Hoenn Nuzlocke tier list.
 Do you agree with our rankings?
 Tier lists aren’t an exact science, so share your thoughts with us and others in the comments!
 If you’re planning on starting a Nuzlocke run of Pokémon Emerald, take a look at our Pokémon Emerald Nuzlocke Guide and Tips for all the information you need to complete the run efficiently.

 Do you like generation three, but but prefer the Kanto region?
 Check out our Pokémon FireRed/LeafGreen Nuzlocke Tier List, or our ranking of the FireRed and LeafGreen starter Pokémon.
-And be sure to check out Nuzlocke University’s Guides and Articles section for more tier lists, tips, rankings, and other content!
+For more tier lists in different generations, head to our Nuzlocke tier lists index for more Pokémon rankings, and be sure to check out Nuzlocke University’s Guides and Articles section for more tier lists, tips, rankings, and other content!